YuDavidCao/Automation-manager/docs/recording tutorial.md

 4. You can pause multiple times and do multiple extractions, there's no limit on the length of the recording (unless drag it too long it will take a while to process and probably crash)
 After you have performed all your actions, hit failsafekey again (normally defaulted to "left ctrl" + "f10") to stop record (you should hear a "recording stop if successul)
 5. click the reload recorded data on mainmenu and you should be able to access the newly recorded file under the "choose a file from records".
 Find and choose the file, and your action details will show on the bottom right.

+## Note
+- Do not worry about misclicks, you can always delete or edit them during the editing phase
+- Don't hesitate to pause to think about what to do next
+- You can always change the gap time during the edit if you find yourself waiting too long
+- You do not have to repeat yourself during this phase because you can directly add repeat when editing